awsdocs/amazon-opensearch-service-developer-guide/doc_source/request-signing.md

 ## Java<a name="request-signing-java"></a>

-The easiest way of sending a signed request is to use the `AwsSdk2Transport`, introduced in [opensearch-java 2.1.0](https://github.com/opensearch-project/opensearch-java)\.
+The easiest way to send a signed request with Java is to use `AwsSdk2Transport`, introduced in [opensearch\-java](https://github.com/opensearch-project/opensearch-java) version 2\.1\.0\.
 The following [example](https://github.com/awsdocs/amazon-opensearch-service-developer-guide/tree/master/sample_code/java/opensearch-java-aws-sdk2-transport) creates an index, writes a document, and deletes the index\.
 You must provide values for `region` and `host`\.

 ```
 package com.amazonaws.samples;